neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 The DeepSparse Engine uses the ONNX format to load neural networks and then deliver breakthrough performance for CPUs by leveraging the sparsity and quantization within a network.

 The SparseML installation provides a `sparseml.transformers.export_onnx` command that you can use to load the training model folder and create a new model.onnx file within.
-Be sure the `--model_path` argument points to your trained model.
-By default, it is set to the result from transfer learning a sparse-quantized BERT model:
+Be sure the `--model_path` argument points to your trained model:

 ```bash
 sparseml.transformers.export_onnx \